anamikaa-17/Retail-Sales-Analysis/README.md

- Superstore Sales Analysis
+# Retail Sales Analysis - Superstore Dataset

-I did this project to understand how sales works in a retail store.
-Used the sample superstore dataset (the one everyone uses).
+This is my first end-to-end data analysis project.
+I used the Superstore dataset (the one most beginners start with) to practice...

+### Why I did this project?
+I wanted to understand how to work with messy sales data and find actual insights, not just make charts.

+### Dataset
+superstore.csv - around 10k orders with sales, profit, region, category etc.

-What I did:
+### What I actually did
-- Cleaned the data using pandas
+- Cleaned the data with pandas - checked for null values, fixed date formats
-- Checked sales by region, category, state, segment
+- Explored sales by region, category, state and customer segment
-- Made some charts in matplotlib
+- Made charts using matplotlib to see the trends properly
+- Looked at seasonality - which months perform better

-What I found:
+### What I found out
+- West region is doing the best, South needs attention
-- West region sells the most, South sells the least
+- Technology sells the most, but not always the most profitable
-- Technology category is top in sales
-- California is the top state, no surprise there
+- California and New York are top states
-- Most customers are Consumer segment
+- Most customers are from Consumer segment
-- Sales go up a lot in November and December
+- Sales shoot up in Nov-Dec because of holiday season

-Files in this repo:
+### Files here
-superstore.csv - the data
+- superstore.csv - raw data
-Untitled2.ipynb - my full code and graphs
+- sales_analysis.ipynb - my complete code

+### Tools
-Tools: Python, pandas, matplotlib, Colab
+Python, pandas, matplotlib, Colab

-Still learning, open to feedback.
+I'm still learning, feedback is welcome.
+Planning to add profit analysis next.